-Another of the power players in this domain, uBlock is also a pretty nifty adblocker.
+Another of the power players in this domain of AdBlock chrome extension is uBlock.
 It can carry out its job in a rather impressive manner.
 Not only does it block all kinds of ads, but it also shows you the complete stats as to how many ads it has blocked up to now, and for the day as well.

 Talking about ad blocking, the popup ads, full-screen ads, video, and text ads are all dealt with quite effectively by uBlock Origin.

 This one is slightly different from all the others on this list.
-While it initially began as an effective tool for blocking malware and web trackers, it has now become a full-grown ad blocker extension.
+While it initially began as an effective tool for blocking malware and web trackers, it has now become a full-grown AdBlock chrome extension.
 But what makes it unique from others is the kind of customizations that it has to offer.

 Apart from that, the usual whitelist option is also there, but it’s not used much, because you could easily do the same when you define the adblocking rules for the concerned site.

-However, it’s because of this ‘Do It Yourself’ component of the extension that some people hate and generally ditches this extension for something else.
+However, it’s because of this ‘Do It Yourself’ component of the extension that some people hate and generally ditch this AdBlock chrome extension for something else.
 With other extensions, you could simply install it and let the rest be taken care of by the application itself.
 But with Ghostery you will first have to get some background knowledge regarding how things work out.

 With that said, there still a wide majority of people who continue to this ad-blocker up to this very day, just because of the way it lets the user control and tweaks the ads as per their requirements.